 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-where x is a variable which is not known.
-A, b, and c are constants.
++ bx + c = 0, where x is a variable which is not known, and a, b, and c are constants.
 The constants a and b are called coefficients.
-Interestingly, a cannot equal 0 in the equation ax2
+Additionally, it should be noted that a cannot be equal to zero in the equation ax2

 for a random example of a quadratic equation.